 Most people probably do a good job when it comes to cleaning their sex toys.
 Sometimes though, simply rinsing with warm water and a little hand soap may leave behind bacteria, yeast, and fungi – especially if the toy has cracks or crevices where stuff can hide.

 To make things safe and sanitary, a few companies, mainly sex toy manufacturers, have developed their own brands of cleaner.
 Now Bathmate, more noted for producing high-quality penis pumps, has entered the game with “Clean”; a misting toy cleaner with the potential to do the job right.

-We were given this product free of charge for our review.
+I was given this product free of charge for review.
 No monetary compensation was received for writing and presenting this article.
-All statements are our own and are based on the opinions of the author.
-We may earn a commission if this item is purchased using the links that we provide.
+All statements are my own and are based on my opinion.
+I may earn a commission if this item is purchased using the provided links.
 Doing so helps maintain this website and keeps the reviews coming!

 Clean is branded under the Bathmate name and distributed by DX Products LTD in the UK.